MrAmericanMike/svelte-template/README.md

 ## Usage:

 In the folder we want to clone the template you need to run this command, replacing the #branch with the desired one you want to use.
-For example, to get the `base` branch you would do:
+For example, to get the `basic` branch you would do:

-`npx degit MrAmericanMike/svelte-template#base`
+`npx degit MrAmericanMike/svelte-template#basic`

 `npm install`